Digestive system and cystic fibrosis

 Find out more about CFRD

-Owing to difficulties digesting fat, many people with cystic fibrosis require more fatty foods and a higher daily calorie intake than those without the condition, particularly if they are fighting an infection.
+Because of these difficulties digesting fat, some people with cystic fibrosis require more fatty foods and a higher daily calorie intake than those without the condition, particularly if they are fighting an infection.
 People with cystic fibrosis also often experience digestive symptoms such as:

 • greasy and bulky stools